DamianRivas/gcd-server/README.md

 # GCD-Server

-A simple web server built with rust that calculates the greatest common denominator between numbers
+A simple web server built with rust that calculates the greatest common denominator between numbers.

 #### To run: